 WHAT SKILLS AND EXPERIENCE DOES THE COURSE PROVIDE?

-This apprenticeship involves working in partnership with individuals and their communities to identify and address health and wellbeing needs, improve health, prevent ill health and reduce inequalities.
-The community health and wellbeing apprentice will also help support individual organisations drive their focus towards health and wellbeing within the workforce.
+The community health and wellbeing apprentice will help support individual organisations drive their focus towards health and wellbeing within the workforce.

 Key skills include: